 In these times when hurricanes, opiate crisis, and pain at the borders dominate the news cycle, it can feel confusing and hopeless to know what to do.
-How can Oriental Medicine and other traditional medicine systems help, in the face of such large problems?
+How can Chinese Medicine and other traditional medicine systems help, in the face of such large problems?

 With an increase in disasters, shootings, and displacement everywhere, collaboration, trauma-informed care, and service projects are more important than ever.
 Acupuncturists Without Borders has been providing trauma relief acupuncture to communities around the world affected by disaster, human conflict, environmental devastation, and social injustice since its inception after Hurricane Katrina in 2005.

 FULL 5-MODULE PROGRAM: $1600 (Our final module is currently in production but you may take advantage of the discounted rate HERE if you would like to get started.)